gulelishibhat/Other_projects/AirBnb_Seattle_UdacityREADME.md

 File Descriptions

-I have uploaded the two files of code one Jupyter and another python .py file.
+I have uploaded the one Jupyter file of code.

 Results